Changelog

 Fix

-- Fix xAI/OpenAI-compatible no-arg tool
+- Fix xAI/OpenAI-compatible no-arg tool schemas

 Send an empty object schema for tools without declared parameters instead ofnull, so stricter providers such as xAI accept mixed tool sets that include no-arg tools.